tymek300/Selene.io/README.md

   - Assistant bot API introduction in the lower right corner
   - Introduction of an order evaluation system
   - Introduction of a contact form for technical support

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You can find the full text of the license in the [LICENSE](./LICENSE) file.